chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/blazor-wasm/configuration.md

     builder.Configuration.GetSection("Logging"));
 ```

-# Using Configuration in HostBuilder
+# using configuration in hostbuilder
 You can read configuration from `WebAssemblyHostBuilder.Configuration` in `Program.cs`:
 ```cs
 var hostname = builder.Configuration["HostName"];
 ```

-# Using Options Configuration
+# using options configuration
 First, add `Microsoft.Extensions.Options.ConfigurationExtensions` to the app.
 Then, in `Program.cs`:
 ```cs